 Solved: Xbox One Won’t Connect to Xbox Live

 Sometimes a hard-reset can help you fix some strange problems.
-Hard reset Xbox One controller and modem did help many users fix the not connecting to Xbox Live error.
+A hard-reset of Xbox One controller and modem helps many users fix the Xbox One not connecting to Xbox Live error.
 So make sure to give it a shot.